laisonmarko/python-gsm-modem-sms/README.md

-# python-sms-modem-api
+# python-sms-modem
 GSM modem module for Python

-python-sms-modem-api is a program that allow sending and receiving sms using gsm modem or broadband module
+python-sms-modem is a program that allow sending and receiving sms using gsm modem or broadband module

 * features